masrenda/freecodecamp-courses/js-algorithms-and-data-structures/stage-1/README.md

 ### 25 - Escaping Literal Quotes in Strings

+Use backslashes to assign a string to the `myStr` variable so that if you were to print it to the console, you would see:

+> I am a "double quoted" string inside "double quotes".

 ```js
 const myStr = 'I am a "double quoted" string inside "double quotes".';
 ```